News & Announcements

 - Michigan HIV STD Law Updates FAQ (Michigan Department of Health and Human Services, 2019)

-For additional resources to help promote STD Awareness, please visit the STD Awareness Toolkit available here.
+For additional resources to help promote National Testing Day, please visit the CDC's awareness day site available here.

 Chlamydia and Gonorrhea Expedited Partner Therapy (EPT): Michigan Public Act 525 of 2014 (MCL 333.5110) authorized the use of expedited partner therapy (EPT) for certain sexually transmitted diseases as designated by the state health department.
 In January 2015, the Michigan Department of Health and Human Services designated chlamydia and gonorrhea as diseases for which the use of EPT is appropriate.